+6. Sources

-- 6. The current sources of private rental prices are Valuation Office Agency for England, Scottish Government for Scotland and Welsh Government for Wales.
-Private rented dwelling stock estimates are sourced from the Department for Communities and Local Government and Welsh Government.
-The distribution of property type by country and region is sourced from the English housing survey, the Scottish house condition survey and Welsh Government.
+The current sources of private rental prices are Valuation Office Agency for England, Scottish government for Scotland and Welsh government for Wales.
+Private rented dwelling stock estimates are sourced from the Department for Communities and Local Government and Welsh government.
+The distribution of property type by country and region is sourced from the English housing survey, the Scottish house condition survey and Welsh government.
 Estimates of the proportions of properties that are rented furnished and unfurnished are produced from the living costs and food survey.
+Estimates of the expenditure on property that is rented furnished and unfurnished are sourced from the national accounts.

+7. Methodology

-Estimates of the expenditure on property that is rented furnished and unfurnished are sourced from the national accounts. - 7.
-Full details of the methodology used to calculate the IPHRP can be found in the June 2013 IPHRP article.
-This article can also be supplemented by the January 2015 article article fully explaining the price collection methods for IPHRP. - 8.
-This bulletin includes data up to and including September 2015. - 9. © Crown copyright 2015
+Details of the methodology used to calculate the IPHRP can be found in the June 2013 IPHRP article but this article requires some updating.
+This article can also be supplemented by the January 2015 article which presents some recent methodological changes for IPHRP.